probcomp/gen-quickstart/README.md

 ### Jupyter and IJulia

 These tutorials use [Jupyter notebooks](https://jupyter.org/).
-If you already have a `jupyter` installation, you can install the Julia notebook kernel using:
+If you already have a `jupyter` installation, you can install the Julia notebook kernel by running the following from the `gen-examples/` directory:
 ```
 JUPYTER=$(which jupyter) JULIA_PROJECT=. julia -e 'using Pkg; Pkg.build("IJulia")'
 ```